FelipeRuizGarcia/super-machine-setup/README.md

 6. No payments for software: Mandatory "Free use" even if there is some paid license.

+7. This support Nvidia drivers.

+## Installation

 ## Features

+Once the repo is installed

 ### Update Stages

 You can update the setup by stages:
+OS
+Packages and Tools
+Nvim
-OS: Tools: Nvim: Plugings and configs
+Plugings and configs

 You can use the `./update_all.sh`: script to update all the stages.